damaidec/damaidec.github.io/Command-and-control/havoc2.md

 ```bash
 havoc server --profile profiles/test.profile --debug
 ```

+As observe it generates a random user, password and C2 port, you can also specify the name of the profile.
+You can see I also have multiple profiles which I used in CTF specially in pro labs.
+Once you fully understand how the C2 works and have enough BOF to finish the labs while using the C2.
+I highly suggest to do a pro labs in hackthebox (cybernetics and APTLabs).

 ![alt text](img/image3.png)

 For the meantime, generate a payload and ensure that everything works fine.
 If you receive an error **"[-] Injection Spawn64 is undefined"**, ensure that the profile demon block have an injection point or you can add the spawn path when you generate the payload.